 Some canceled or forgiven debts may be eliminated from income by applying exceptions, or reduced by applying exclusions to the general rule.
 Exceptions are applied before exclusions.

-There are several exceptions to the inclusion of canceled debt in income.
 Exceptions may allow the taxpayer to eliminate the following types of canceled debt from income:

 For more information on exceptions, refer to Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments.